County magistrate: The magistrate in popular culture and literature

 The magistrate was the hero in much popular fiction.
 The "detective story," for instance, in China took the form of the gong'an, or “court case,” in which the protagonist is not a private detective or police officer but the county magistrate, who is investigator, prosecutor, and judge.
-The magistrate solves a crime which has already been described to the reader, so that the suspense does not come not from discovering the criminal but from seeing how the magistrate solves the crime through clever stratagems.
+The magistrate solves a crime which has already been described to the reader, so that the suspense comes not from discovering the criminal but from seeing how the magistrate solves the crime through clever stratagems.
 Among these magistrate-detectives were the historical Tang dynasty official Di Renjie, who inspired a series of Judge Dee stories, and the Song dynasty official, Bao Zheng the hero of a set of stories and operas.

 Since Chinese popular religion considered the world of life after death to closely resemble this one, the gods were part of a great bureaucracy which had the same structure as the imperial bureaucracy.
 The process of justice was pictured as being much the same in both worlds.
 The Magistrates of Hell presided over a court in much the way that the county magistrate did and their offices closely resembled the earthly ones.

 The short story "Execution of Mayor Yin" by Chen Ruoxi (in which "xianzhang" is translated as "Mayor") describes the career of Mayor Yin from the early 1950s through the Cultural Revolution and dramatizes the dilemma of an official who is caught between the necessity of serving both his superiors and his constituents.